The Prisoner HIER KLICKEN FÜR DEUTSCHE FASSUNG

 The Episodes

-The Prisoner was premiered in England on ITV between September 29th, 1967 and February 2nd 1968.
+The Prisoner was first shown in England on ITV between September 29th, 1967 and February 2nd 1968.
 The German broadcast on ZDF followed between August 16th 1969 and April 25th 1970 in irregular intervals.
 There is no definitive order of episodes, but usually the order of the first ITV broadcast is assumed as a standard.

 1. Arrival